GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
 >
-> ~ *John von Neumann*
+> ~ *Terry Winograd*

 ---
 ## 🏎 Quick Facts